PennyLeScroche/PennyLeScroche.github.io/supernatural-sapphics.md

 5 | An isolated bastion
 6 | A sparsely populated rural area

+Go around the table, and have every player (including yourself) suggest an important location

 ## The Situation

 The second step is to create a situation, and the people involved in it